langevinmodel/folie/docs/index.rst

-folie (Finding Optimal Langevin Inferred Equations) intends to provide a simple to use module for inference of Langevin equations from trajectories of collectives variables.
+folie (Finding Optimal Langevin Inferred Equations) intends to provide a simple-to-use module for inference of Langevin equations from trajectories of collective variables.
 Please refer to the documentation for a more complete description.

 Installation